SC-Networks/evalanche-soap-api-connector/docs/document.md

 ##### DOCUMENT

-Moves a document to a folder
+Move a document to a folder

 ```